 Here is what I typed in Field A if it is easier to read like this. (http:W)?(([^.]+)\.)?duckduckgo\.com

-The second thing you need to do is add DuckDuckGo as an organic source in Google Analytics.
+The second thing you need to do is add DuckDuckGo as an organic search source in Google Analytics.
 To do this, you need head to admin –> tracking info –> organic search sources.
 Once you get there, you can add DuckDuckGo like this.

-How to Test This?
+How to Test if this is Working?

 How DuckDuckGo is Different from Google?